TS-CUBED/CirculatorySystemModels.jl/docs/src/index.md

 This is a variation of the $\mathrm{[g, cm, s]}$ system, which could be called $\mathrm{[g, cm, s, mm_{Hg}]}$ system.

 Different model components are developed based on publications that use different unit systems.
-In those cases we attempted to keep the equations in the published system and do unit conversions transparently within the component function, while the outside API stays in the $\mathrm{[g, cm, s, mm_{Hg}$ system.
+In those cases we attempted to keep the equations in the published system and do unit conversions transparently within the component function, while the outside API stays in the $\mathrm{[g, cm, s, mm_{Hg}]}$ system.

-All model parameters are to be given in the $\mathrm{[g, cm, s, mm_{Hg}$  system unless otherwise specified in the component documentation.
+All model parameters are to be given in the $\mathrm{[g, cm, s, mm_{Hg}]}$  system unless otherwise specified in the component documentation.

 ### Main variables